-Why Are Great Lakes Cruises So Expensive?
-(Tips to Get Cheaper)
+9 Reasons Why Are Great Lakes Cruises Are So Expensive (& Tips to Get Cheaper)

 Great Lakes cruises are known for being more expensive than ocean cruises, typically costing in the range of $5000 to $10,000